aws-samples/glue-enrich-cost-and-usage/Readme.md

 * **Glue Python Shell Jobs**- These shell jobs contain Python scripts that will perform the ETL operations, loading the data from the existing Cost & Usage Report files and then writing the processed dataset back to S3.
 One job will perform a “Full” ETL on all existing report data, while the other job will perform an “Incremental” ETL on data from the past 2 months.

-    Note: Glue Jobs are billed per second (https://aws.amazon.com/glue/pricing/), with a 10-minute minimum.
-In most environments, the incremental job should take less than 10 minutes to complete and cost less than $0.15 per day to run.
+    **Note**: Glue Jobs are billed per second (https://aws.amazon.com/glue/pricing/), with a 10-minute minimum.
+In most environments, the incremental job should take less than 10 minutes to complete and is estimated to cost less than $0.15 per day to run.
 Customers that wish to process all historical Cost & Usage Data or that have dozens or hundreds of AWS accounts can monitor the job duration and logs for a more accurate estimate.

 * **Glue Database**- The database will be used to store metadata about our enriched Cost & Usage Report data.
 This is primarily so we can perform queries in Athena later.